minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

 ### Objectives

-In this lab, you will deploy shard database with 2 shard.
+In this lab, you will deploy a sharded database with 2 shard.

 ### Prerequisites